AparnaBindage/MLOps_Lead_Scoring/README.md

 ## Pipelines Implemented
 1. Development Pipeline
-    a.
-Rapid Experimentation is performed using pycaret and tracked using MLflow to build baseline model
+- Rapid Experimentation is performed using pycaret and tracked using MLflow to build baseline model
 2. Production Pipeline
-    a.
-Data Pipeline
-        - To fetch data from source and preprocess it for training and inference pipeline
+- Data Pipeline - To fetch data from source and preprocess it for training and inference pipeline
-    b.
-Training Pipeline
-        - In case of data drift under a threshold, retrain the model with new preprocessed data
+- Training Pipeline - In case of data drift under a threshold, retrain the model with new preprocessed data
-    c.
-Inference Pipeline
-        - To predict the target variable for new data
+- Inference Pipeline - To predict the target variable for new data

 ## Libraries Used
 - MLflow